arukomp/CV/README.md

 - **Humble** - In my humble opinion...
 - **Patient** - So I've been told...
 Does not apply to slow technology (computer, internet connection, etc.)
 - **Team worker** - Able to work in a team or alone.
 At Makers Academy, most of my time was spent pair-programming, of which 4 weeks were spent in a team environment where I'd develop software in teams of 4 people.
+- **Communication** - Having pair-programmed for the duration of the Makers Academy course, I have learned to effectively communicate technical terms and ideas to my pair partner, as well as understanding the ideas being communicated to me.

 ## Education
 - **Makers Academy** _July - September 2016_ - an intensive 12 week bootcamp where I've learned:
+  - **MVC**
   - **Agile** practices
   - **XP** values
   - **SOLID** principles